MrFiend179/TreeChop/README.md

 # Key Features:

-- **Dynamic Countdown Mechanism**: The plugin tracks the number of logs in a spruce tree and initiates a countdown when any log is broken, providing an engaging and immersive experience for players.
+- **Dynamic Countdown Mechanism**: The plugin tracks the number of logs in a tree and initiates a countdown when any log is broken, providing an engaging and immersive experience for players.
 - **Rewarding Experience**: Upon completion of the countdown, players are rewarded for their efforts, adding incentive and satisfaction to the chopping process.
-- **Immersive Animation**: Enjoy a visually captivating tree falling animation that enhances the realism and excitement of chopping down spruce trees.
+- **Immersive Animation**: Enjoy a visually captivating tree falling animation that enhances the realism and excitement of chopping down of trees.
 - **Automatic Respawn**: After the tree falls, it automatically respawns after a brief 5-second interval, allowing for continuous gameplay and interaction.

 # Commands

-### 1 /treechopper enable
+## 1 /treechopper enable
 - **Description:** Enables the TreeChopper feature for spruce trees.
 - **Usage:** `/treechopper enable`

-### 2 /treechopper disable
+## 2 /treechopper disable
 - **Description:** Disables the TreeChopper feature for spruce trees.
 - **Usage:** `/treechopper disable`

-### 3 /treechopper forcestop
+## 3 /treechopper forcestop
 - **Description:** Stops the TreeChop plugin completely.
 - **Usage:** `/treechopper forcestop`

-### 4 /treechopper worldname [world_name]
+## 4 /treechopper worldname [world_name]
 - **Description:** Sets the name of the world in which plugin will work.
 - **Usage:** `/treechopper worldname <world_name>`
 #### 4.1 example: